 Our Articles of Incorporation provide that the Board of Directors be divided into three classes with each class serving a staggered three-year term.
 The Board of Directors currently consists of three (3) members.
-At our 2020 annual meeting, Frank Koretsky was elected as the sole member of our Class I directors for a one-year term to expire at our 2021 annual meeting, Andrew Glashow was elected as the sole member of our Class II directors for a two-year term to expire at our 2022 annual meeting and Jeffrey Binder was elected as the sole member of our Class III directors for a three-year term to expire at our 2023 annual meeting, each otherwise until his successor has been duly elected and qualified or his earlier resignation, removal, retirement, disqualification or death.
+At our 2020 annual meeting, Frank Koretsky was elected as the sole member of our Class I directors for a one-year term to expire at our 2021 annual meeting, Andrew Glashow was elected as the sole member of our Class II directors for a two-year term to expire at our 2022 annual meeting, and Jeffrey Binder was elected as the sole member of our Class III directors for a three-year term to expire at our 2023 annual meeting, each otherwise until his successor has been duly elected and qualified or his earlier resignation, removal, retirement, disqualification or death.
+Frank Koretsky resigned from his position as director on January 1, 2021.
+On February 18, 2021, our Board of Directors appointed Ross Silver to serve as the sole member of our Class I directors for a term to expire at our 2021 annual meeting and public until his successor has been duly elected and qualified or his earlier resignation, removal, retirement, disqualification or death.
 Frank Koretsky resigned from his position as director on January 1, 2021.
 On February 18, 2021, our Board of Directors appointed Ross Silver to serve as the sole member of our Class I directors for a term to expire at our 2021 annual meeting until his successor has been duly elected and qualified or his earlier resignation, removal, retirement, disqualification or death.